How can we help?

 Fax: (03) 9880 7939

-If you are contacting us to pay a compliment or make a complaint please ensure that any documentation is sent to the Head of Operations and is marked Private and Confidential.
+If you are contacting us to pay a compliment or make a complaint please ensure that any documentation is sent to the Chief Operations Officer and is marked Private and Confidential.

 When are Benefits not payable?